delgada-ui/website/src/pages/index.md

 ### [Static file serving](#static-file-serving)

-Similar to Next.js, all files in the `public` directory are served to the client at the root URL (`/`).
+Similar to Next.js, all files in the `public` directory are served to the client at the root URL (`/`) unchanged.

 If, for example, there's a CSS file called `global.css`, it will be served at `/global.css` and can be referenced in website markup like so: